David founded The Retrofit Academy CIC in 2016, following over two years as CEO at CoRE, the former centre of excellence for domestic retrofit.

-David spent over two years as CEO at CoRE, where he was responsible for developing the Retrofit Coordinator Diploma, creating the CoRE Fellowship and running the annual Retrofit Live Conference.
-David also led submissions to the Bonfield and Hansford Reviews.
-Prior to CoRE, David spent over a decade running sustainability and construction related exhibitions and conferences before turning native.
+At CoRE, David led submissions to the Bonfield and Hansford Reviews that were highly influential in changing the direction of the energy efficiency sector.
+Prior to CoRE, David spent over a decade running sustainability and construction related exhibitions and conferences.
 David has an MBA with Distinction and an MPhil in Modern History.

 Peter studied architecture at Cambridge University and holds a doctorate in energy studies from the Open University.
 He has over thirty-five years of experience as an energy and sustainability consultant working for the building and housing industries.
-In recent years he has specialised in domestic retrofit, and he played a leading role in the Retrofit for the Future programme as well as helping to develop the acclaimed Retrofit Coordination and Risk Management training for the Centre of Refurbishment Excellence (CoRE) and The Retrofit Academy.
+In recent years he has specialised in domestic retrofit, and he played a leading role in the Retrofit for the Future programme as well as helping to develop the acclaimed Retrofit Coordination and Risk Management training for the The Retrofit Academy.

 He is a member of the Each Home Counts Implementation Board and chairs the BSI Retrofit Standards Task Group, which is developing a framework of technical standards for domestic retrofit.
 Peter’s current work involves assisting housing organisations to integrate sustainability and retrofit into their asset management strategies, dealing with condensation damp and mould problems, delivering training and preparing technical guidance about retrofit.